-- (a) General.
-This supplement is included in the EAR to assist exporters, reexporters, and transferors in determining whether the items being exported, reexported, or transferred (in-country) are subject to the EAR based on one or more of the Foreign Direct Product (FDP) rules under § 734.9.
-The model certificate provided by BIS in supplement no. 1 to this part is not required under the EAR, but through its provision, the certificate may assist exporters, reexporters, and transferors with the process of resolving potential red flags regarding whether an item is subject to the EAR based on one or more of the FDP rules under § 734.9.
-The model certificate provided in this supplement by BIS contemplates signature by an official or designated employee of the certifying company and inclusion of the information described in paragraph (b) of this supplement.
-The certificate may be provided by any entity in a supply chain or by an exporter, reexporter, or transferor of the item.
-For example, the certificate may be provided by an exporter, reexporter, or transferor to any other entity later in a supply chain.
-Similarly, any entity later in a supply chain may request a certificate from an exporter, reexporter, or transferor earlier in a supply chain.
-Any certification relied on for this part must be retained pursuant to recordkeeping provisions in part 762 of the EAR.
-Obtaining the certification set forth in this supplement no. 1 to part 734 does not relieve exporters, reexporters and transferors of their obligation to exercise due diligence in determining whether items are subject to the EAR, including by following the "Know Your Customer" guidance in supplement no. 3 to part 732 of the EAR. - (b) Model criteria.
-A certification will be most useful if it meets the criteria described in this supplement and if it contains at least the following information: - (1) The certification must be signed by an organization official specifically authorized to certify the document as being accurate and complete.
-The certifying official attests that the information herein supplied in response to this paragraph is complete and correct to the best of his/her "knowledge."
+This supplement is included in the EAR to assist exporters, reexporters, and transferors in determining whether the items being exported, reexported, or transferred (in-country) are subject to the EAR based on the advanced computing FDP rule under § 734.9(h).
+The model certificate provided by BIS in supplement no. 1 to this part is not required under the EAR, but through its provision, the certificate may assist exporters, reexporters, and transferors with the process of resolving potential red flags regarding whether an item is subject to the EAR based on § 734.9(h).
+The model certificate provided in this supplement by BIS contemplates signature by an official or designated employee of the certifying company and inclusion of all the information described in paragraph (b) of this supplement.
+Any certification relied on for this part must be retained pursuant to part 762.

+Obtaining the certification set forth in this supplement no. 1 to part 734 does not relieve exporters, reexporters, and transferors of their obligation to exercise due diligence in determining whether items are subject to the EAR, including by following the "Know Your Customer" guidance in supplement no. 3 to part 732 of the EAR.

+b) Model Criteria

+A certification meets the criteria described in this supplement if it contains at least the following information: